Understanding Alberta's Health and Safety Requirements | CFIB

 I have 20 or more employees:

-- If you have 20 or more employees, and work expected to last 90 days or more, you are required to appointment one worker asset up a Joint Worksite Health and Safety Committee that consisting of minimum 4 people (half of which must be workers) and must meet at least quarterly.
+- If you have 20 or more employees, and work expected to last 90 days or more, you are required to set up a Joint Worksite Health and Safety Committee that consists of a minimum of 4 people (half of which must be workers) and must meet at least quarterly.
 The committee must meet during work hours or will have to be paid for additional time spent on their duties in this role.

 - Joint Worksite Health and Safety Committees help employers respond to health and safety concerns of workers; develop health and safety policies and safe work procedures; develop and promote education and training programs; participate in work site inspections and investigations; investigate worker reports of dangerous work and refusal to work; and with health and safety orientations for new employees.